 One of the most beautiful features of the Sagrada Familia is Gaudi’s use of light.
 The church has large stained-glass windows which bathe the naves with colour.
 The effect is most striking mid-morning and mid to late-afternoon when sunlight strikes the windows directly.

 How far in advance should I purchase tickets for the Sagrada Familia?

+Tickets are available online up to 2 months in advance.
 To ensure that you can visit at your preffered time of day, I recommend that you purchase your tickets at least 3 to 5 days before you plan to visit.
 Generally there is more availability in the afternoon because most tours visit in the morning.